cupy/cupy/docs/source/tutorial/memory.rst

     with s:
         a = cupy.empty((100,), dtype=cupy.float64)

-Note that in this case we do not create a new :class:`~cupy.cuda.MemoryPool` instance, as the CUDA driver already implements a memory pool to support it (currently CuPy uses the device's default memory pool, but it is not guaranteed).
+Note that in this case we do not create a new :class:`~cupy.cuda.MemoryPool` instance, as the pool is directly managed by the CUDA driver.
+(Currently CuPy uses the device's default memory pool, but it is not guaranteed.)

-When using stream ordered memory, it is important that you maintain a correct stream semantics yourselves using, for example, the :class:`~cupy.cuda.Stream` and :class:`~cupy.cuda.Event` APIs (see :doc:`../reference/cuda` for details); CuPy does not attempt to do smart things for you.
+When using stream ordered memory, it is important that you maintain a correct stream semantics yourselves using, for example, the :class:`~cupy.cuda.Stream` and :class:`~cupy.cuda.Event` APIs (see :doc:`../reference/cuda` for details); CuPy does not attempt to act smartly for you.
 Upon deallocation, the memory is freed asynchronously either on the stream it was allocated (first attempt), or on any current CuPy stream (second attempt).
 It is permitted that the stream on which the memory was allocated gets destroyed before all memory allocated on it is freed.